the extension and application

 Logical training enables babies to make connections between pieces of information.
 Toys like puzzles and building blocks can strengthen a child's intelligence of logic, sequence, conceptualization, reasoning and problem solving.

-Creativity is fostered in the early stages of a child's development.
 Colors, shapes, learning how to draw, getting familiar with music and rhythm, all goes to aid the growth of a child's creativity.